-EU4Culture is an EU-funded program that targets the cultural and creative sector in the Eastern Partnership Countries (Armenia, Azerbaijan, Georgia, Moldova, and Ukraine).
-The purpose of the program is to support the development of culture as an engine for growth and social development across regions.
+EU4Culture is an EU-funded programme that targets the cultural and creative sector in the Eastern Neighbourhood Countries (Armenia, Azerbaijan, Georgia, Moldova, and Ukraine).
+The purpose of the program is to support the development of culture as an engine for growth and social development across the region.
 There is a particular focus on non-capital cities and towns.

 The overall goal is to strengthen the role of the cultural and creative industries in selected cities in each partnership county through the development and implementation of Cultural Development Strategies based on a participatory approach and a public-private dialogue.

-- DCI will provide trainings and counseling for cultural enterprise and management in selected cities in each country.
-This will be done through bootcamps, where small and medium-sized enterprises in the cultural and creative industries can improve their skills and capacity.
+- DCI will provide training and counselling for cultural enterprise and management in selected cities in each country.
+This will be done through boot camps, where small and medium-sized enterprises in the cultural and creative industries can improve their skills and capacity.

 - Enhance local cultural heritage, culture, and creative industries as resources for socio-economic development, inclusion and citizen participation.